 When the narcissist plays the victim, the target will not only empathise, but also propose solutions for the problem.
 The narcissist usually brushes off these suggestions and instead keeps the focus on their alleged misfortune.

-The narcissist will mix and match these roles, shifting shape depending on the person.
+The narcissist will mix and match the above roles, shifting shape depending on the person.
 All of these guises are intended to disarm the target by giving them an ego boost.

 Narcissists are known to triangulate, gaslight and scapegoat.
 Another classic trait of the narcissist is their tendency to idealize, devalue and discard their target.
 However, some surface-level signs of a narcissist to look for are: